Link templates together in Flatfile and validate relationships between datasets during import.

 Setting Up A Relational Data Template

 Setting up the relational data feature begins in your data template.
-To start using the feature, select the Link to template field type from the drop-down menu when you are adding a column.
+When setting this up in the UI, select the Link to template field type from the drop-down menu when you are adding a column.
 Next, you will choose which other data template this template will link to.

 In order to link to a template, the template you want to link to must have at least one field marked as Unique.
 Data templates with no unique fields will not be available to be linked to; at least one unique field is required in order to establish a valid link between templates.